 with slightly modified flow record snippet, we can collect also the application name:

 flow record FNF-RECORD match ipv4 source address ! we can do IPv6 here as well match ipv4 destination address collect counter bytes collect counter packets collect application name ! we collect three counters now ! including app information from NBAR

 of course this flow record needs to be part of the flow monitor:

 ! flow monitor FNF-MONITOR record FNF-RECORD ! interface GigabitEthernet0/1 ip flow monitor FNF-MONITOR input ip flow monitor FNF-MONITOR output ! interface will collect both ingress and egress traffic ! interface GigabitEthernet0/3 ip flow monitor FNF-MONITOR input ip flow monitor FNF-MONITOR output !

-thanks to such construct, we can see live applications and the traffic they generate in bytes and packets:
+thanks to such construct, we can see live traffic classified by application:

 router# sh flow monitor FNF-MONITOR cache aggregate application name sort counter bytes ! first we sort by application and then by number of bytes Processed 342 flows Aggregated to 16 flows Showing the top 16 flows APP NAME flows bytes pkts ================================ ========== ========== ========== nbar http 6 60698006 63836 nbar bittorrent 1 58728 906 nbar icmp 8 57547 837 nbar pop3 2 51775 233 nbar dns 175 44989 299 nbar ssh 2 40216 254 nbar bgp 39 39177 634 nbar smtp 7 18724 78 nbar ipsec 2 11896 106 nbar sip 2 2728 4 nbar h323 2 2276 27 nbar ntp 10 760 10 nbar snmp 2 759 10 nbar secure-http 2 133 2